teamreboott/data-modori/tools/postprocess/README.md

 - `serialized_key`: the key corresponding to the field that will be deserialized.
 Default it's 'source_info'.
 - `num_proc` (optional): number of process workers.
 Default it's 1.

-**Note:** After deserialization, all serialized fields in the original file will be placed in `'serialized_key'`, this is to ensure that the fields generated after data-juicer processing will not conflict with the original meta fields.
+**Note:** After deserialization, all serialized fields in the original file will be placed in `'serialized_key'`, this is to ensure that the fields generated after **Data-Modori** processing will not conflict with the original meta fields.